 • Leadership is the ability to influence others toward the achievement of a goal.

 • Leaders either have or are perceived to have strong self-confidence.
 Leaders are team players, allowing them to work in a group to achieve their employer’s best results.
 Leaders show social skills by respecting others’ thoughts, opinions, and ideas – they gain the respect of others and aim for credibility.

 6. Numeracy skills

-• Numeracy skills are very important, irrespective of whether you consider a job to be “working with numbers”.
+• Numeracy skills are critical, irrespective of whether you consider a job to be “working with numbers”.
 Having competence and being confident in working with numbers is a skill that can be used to your advantage in a wide range of employment settings: for example, knowing how profitable a company is, understanding value for money when purchasing and ordering supplies, following a budget or just calculating your holiday time.
 Being able to understand and analyse data in different formats is considered an essential skill in many organisations.

 7. IT skills

-• It is likely that a modern job will require you to be familiar with at least some computer applications.
+• It is likely that a current job will require you to be familiar with at least some computer applications.
 Computer literacy means understanding what computers can and cannot do.
-Even if you know that you will not be using a computer in your job, it is well worth your while learning some of the basics of information technology, for example how to send and receive emails, use the internet effectively, and use word processor and spreadsheet software.
+Even if you know that you will not be using a computer in your job, it is well worth your while learning some of the basics of information technology, for example how to send and receive emails, use the internet effectively, and use a word processor and spreadsheet software.

 10 THINGS TO MAKE YOURSELF MORE EMPLOYABLE:

 The wisest people are those that never stop learning – those that are never too arrogant to believe they know it all.
 If you’re in the market for a job but are still on the shelf then it’s time to go back to school, whether it’s a short course, an apprenticeship or part-time education, it all counts towards making you more excellent and more employable.
 All new skills tend to have the ability to open doors in your chosen career path.